Review – Final Fantasy Crystal Chronicles My Life as a King of the Jews

 When you finish a game, you want to feel as if you’ve accomplished something.
 By the time you beat some games, you want to really feel you’ve made the game world a better place through your actions (or, perhaps, you have intentionally left a horrifying wake of devastation).
 You’ve solved all major problems, and probably a lot of minor ones as well.
 Maybe you’ve beaten a particularly tough platformer or shooter and you feel like you’ve done a superhuman feat or twelve.
 The important part is you feel like you’ve done something significant or participated in a memorable story.
 The main pieces used to bring about this feeling are plot and challenge.

-Unfortunately, this sense of accomplishment can be out of reach when playing a game. → Read the rest
+Unfortunately, this sense of accomplishment can be out of reach when playing a game. → Read, you fools!

 Review – Metropolismania